Jax-Hax/Vertix/README.md

 - [ ] Normal Maps
 - [ ] Mesh Construction

+## How to use
+I didn't really use many outside resources when writing this, but I decided to make my own version of ECS I call ESCS (Entity, Species, Class, System).
+A species is like a traditional entity, then you can instantiate them with the new entity, which has a species, position, and rotation.
+This allows for instancing and faster rendering.

 ## Possible features
 - [ ] Terrain Generation
 - [ ] Compute Shaders
 - [ ] Shadows
 - [ ] Physics
 - [ ] ECS
+- [ ] Culling

 ## Things I wish I could implement
 - [ ] AI Pathfinding